vmsilvamolina/vmsilvamolina.github.io/_posts/2019-01-01-aws-lambda-powershell-twitter.md

 ## Publish the Lambda function

-To publish the Lambda function, you can run the command
+To publish the Lambda function, you can run the command:

 {% highlight posh%}
   Publish-AWSPowerShellLambda -ScriptPath .\TwitterBlog.ps1 -Name "TwitterBlog" -Region <region>